A relatively up to date list of technical talks our staff has given at various conferences, user group meetups, and other venues.

 Collecting and visualizing metrics is hard right, so we'll do them later.
 Learn how to easily collect any server or client side metrics with Django, InfluxDB, and Graphana.

-In this talk, I'll review what has been written in the last few decades on nomenclature, go over the easy parts of right or wrong as defined in PEP8 and other style guidelines, and finally suggest some patterns and anti-patterns found in in today's Django and open source environment for us to adopt (or avoid!) in our everyday naming of variables, libraries and other "things".
+In this talk, I'll review what has been written in the last few decades on nomenclature, go over the easy parts of right or wrong as defined in PEP8 and other style guidelines, and finally suggest some patterns and anti-patterns found in today's Django and open source environment for us to adopt (or avoid!) in our everyday naming of variables, libraries and other "things".

 Advice for raising healthy happy systems and getting to DevOps Nirvana.
 Observations of what works and doesn't work when doing devops.
 Suggested tools and processes and how to get what you want out of management.